SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

  # CMOS inverter design and analysis

-In a CMOS circuit, the PMOS transistors are used to implement logic functions when the input is at a low voltage level (logic 0), while the NMOS transistors are used for logic functions when the input is at a high voltage level (logic 1).
-This complementary arrangement allows for efficient power consumption since the current flows only when the transistors switch states.
+In a CMOS circuit, PMOS transistors are used to implement logic functions when the input is at a low voltage level (logic 0), while NMOS transistors are used for logic functions when the input is at a high voltage level (logic 1).
+This arrangement allows for efficient power consumption since current flows only when the transistors switch states.

+The basic building block of a CMOS circuit is the CMOS inverter, which consists of a PMOS transistor and an NMOS transistor connected in series.
+The input is applied to both transistors' gates, and the output is taken from their common connection, known as the output node.

+When the input is at logic 0, the PMOS transistor turns on, creating a low resistance path between the supply voltage (VDD) and the output node, pulling the output to logic 1.
+At the same time, the NMOS transistor turns off, ensuring no current flows from the output node to ground.
+That is why PMOS is used in pull up network.

+On the other hand, when the input is at logic 1, the PMOS transistor turns off, while the NMOS transistor turns on.
+This allows the output node to be connected to ground, pulling the output to logic 0.
+The NMOS transistor acts as a low resistance path to discharge any charge on the output node.
+That is why NMOS is used in pull down network.

+CMOS circuits can be cascaded to implement more complex digital functions, such as logic gates (AND, OR, XOR, etc.), flip-flops, and arithmetic units.
+CMOS technology offers advantages such as low power consumption and high noise immunity, making it the dominant technology for digital circuit design.

+**DC anaylsis**
+Following is the schematic of the CMOS inverter